bml-research/data_analysis_bml/excel/excel_02_data_import.md

 |![Data loaded](./pics_02_data_import/11.png)
 *<sub>Figure 11: This file contains the period as a decimal separator</sub>*

-Note that the import with Power Query goes wrong:
+Note that the import with Power Query goes wrong (see column `average length (inches)`):

 |![Data loaded](./pics_02_data_import/12.png)
 *<sub>Figure 12: Data is imported in Power Query but decimal settings where not correct.</sub>*

 This is because the region settings where on Dutch (the Netherlands).
-Change the to English (United States).
+Change the language to English (United States).

-You can set this at `Data > Get Data > Query Options > regional Settings.
+You can set this at `Data > Get Data > Query Options > regional Settings`.

 |![Data loaded](./pics_02_data_import/13.png)
 *<sub>Figure 13: Change region settings.</sub>*

-As you can see, the data is now loaded correctly:
+As you can see, the data is now loaded correctly (see column `average length (inches)`):

 |![Data loaded](./pics_02_data_import/14.png)
 *<sub>Figure 14: Import with correct region settings.</sub>*